 Design the Structure

-Without a proper structure design, the customers would not be able to find the information that they are looking for even if you have included it.
-The structure design of the knowledge base software adds to the searchability as well as accessibility.
+Without a proper structure design, the customers would not be able to find the information that they are looking for even if the team has included it.
+The structure design of the knowledge base platform adds to the searchability as well as accessibility.

-By designing the structure, we mean nothing but the flow and segments of the knowledge base articles.
-The foremost basic thing you need to start is by deciding the following.
+By designing the knowledge base structure, we mean nothing but the flow and segments of the knowledge base articles.
+The foremost basic thing you need to start is by deciding the following aspects of knowledge.

-Therefore, you should decide the number of sections that would need to cover all the information about the product or service.
+- Therefore, you should decide the number of sections that would need to cover all the information about the product or service on your company website.

 Create the Content